-You stand with feet a little bit wider about shoulder width apart.
-You put your hands on your seat and you are going to arch back and then relax.
+Stand with your feet slightly wider than shoulder width apart.
+You put your hands on your seat, arch your back, and then relax.
 Try to go progressively further and further back.
-Do it for 5 repetitions.
+Do this for 5 repetitions.

-What we are doing here is we are dynamically stretching the front of the hip, working on rectus femoris and other hip flexors.
+We are dynamically stretching the front of the hip, working on the rectus femoris and other hip flexors.
 We are also working on the mobility of the back so loosening up the back.
-You do one set of 5 repetitions in a smooth controlled movement with kind of a hold at the end position.
+Do one set of 5 repetitions in a smooth controlled movement with a brief hold at the end position.